Generalized Wick theorems in conformal field theory and the Borcherds identity: An Algebraic Formulation of Two-dimensional Chiral Quantum Fields and Their Operator Product Expansions

 \subsection{Locality}

 We now review the notion of locality \cite{MN97}.
 This notion is important for us because the Wick formula \eqref{eq:main} is proved to be equivalent to a special case of the Borcherds identity with the assumption of locality (Theorem \ref{th:2}).
 Let $A(y), B(z)$ be elements of $({\rm End}\, M) [[y,y^{-1}]]$ and $({\rm End}\, M) [[z,z^{-1}]]$ respectively.
-Then their products $A(y)B(z)$ and $B(z)A(y)$ are generally two different elements of the set $({\rm End}\, M) [[y,y^{-1},z,z^{-1}]]$.
-In this case, if there exists a non-negative integer $m$ and the relation
+Then their products $A(y)B(z)$ and $B(z)A(y)$ are not generally equal in the set $({\rm End}\, M) [[y,y^{-1},z,z^{-1}]]$.
+Even in this case, it may be possible that there exists a non-negative integer $m$ and the relation

-is satisfied, then $A(z)$ and $B(z)$ are called mutually local.
+is satisfied.
+Then $A(z)$ and $B(z)$ are called mutually local.
 If $m$ is the smallest non-negative integer such that the equality \eqref{eq:july6_3} holds, then we say that the order of the locality of $A(z)$ and $B(z)$ is $m$.
 By using the notation of the commutator $[A(y), B(z)]:=A(y)B(z)-B(z)A(y)$, the condition is obviously written as $[A(y), B(z)](y-z)^m = 0$.
 It should be emphasized that this condition does not necessarily implies $[A(y), B(z)] = 0$ because $A(y), B(z)$ are not analytic functions but just formal series.
-However we have the following: \begin{lemma}[\cite{MN97}, Lemma 1.1.1.]
+However we have the following: \begin{lemma}[Ref.~\citen{MN97}, Lemma 1.1.1.]
 Let $a(y,z)$ be a series with only finitely many terms of negative or positive degree in $y$ or $z$.
 If $a(y,z)$ satisfies $a(y,z) (y-z)^m =0$ for some nonnegative integer $m$, then $a(y,z)=0$. \end{lemma}

-The following proposition on the OPE with the assumption of locality will be used in the arguments in Sect.~\ref{sec:4}. \begin{proposition}[\cite{MN97}, Theorem 2.2.1] Let $A(y)$ and $B(z)$ be series on a vector space.
+The following proposition on the OPE with the assumption of locality will be used in the arguments in Sect.~\ref{sec:4}. \begin{proposition}[Ref.~\citen{Kac96}, Theorem 2.3, Ref.~\citen{MN97}, Theorem 2.2.1] Let $A(y)$ and $B(z)$ be series on a vector space.
 They are mutually local if and only if both

 and